aws-samples/amazon-elasticache-samples/devops/aws-cdk/typescript/elasticache-serverless-redis-minimal/README.md

-# Amazon ElastiCache Serverless [Minimal] with CDK
+# Amazon ElastiCache Serverless for Redis [Minimal CDK]

 The `cdk.json` file tells the CDK Toolkit how to execute your app.